JianfengWang-cloud/fdp-streaming/README.md

 # Financial Distress Prediction (FDP) Streaming Pipeline

-This repository contains all the materials for the thesis project
+This repository accompanies the thesis
 **“Financial Distress Prediction in Non-Stationary Data Streams:
-A Comparative Study of Machine Learning Algorithms on Brazilian Listed Enterprises.”**
+A Comparative Study of Machine-Learning Algorithms on Brazilian Listed Enterprises.”**

 ---